At Parayhouse School we understand that language is integral to learning.

 Therefore speech and language therapy at Parayhouse is not simply an "add on."

-Speech, Language and Communication is the primary need for the students in Parayhouse, all with statements and EHCP plans outlining the need for regular Speech and Language Therapy (SLT) input.
-Accordingly, communication is at the heart of our curriculum and we employ five specialist SLTs to ensure all our students can access the curriculum
+Speech, Language and Communication is the primary need for the students in Parayhouse, all with statements and EHCP plans outlining the need for regular Speech and Language Therapy (SaLT) input.
+Accordingly, communication is at the heart of our curriculum and we employ five specialist SaLTs to ensure all our students can access the curriculum.

-In addition to intensive SLT, the Parayhouse school-wide therapy team includes an Occuapational Therapist, Yoga Therapist and Art Therapist.
-The therapy provision is intrinsic to the development of academic skills, independent life-skills, and social and emotional well being.
+In addition to intensive SaLT, the Parayhouse school-wide therapy team includes an Occupational Therapist, Yoga Therapist and Art Therapist.
+The therapy provision is intrinsic to the development of academic skills, independent life-skills and social and emotional well being.
 Our common focus is to 'remove the barriers to learning', in line with current best practice (SEND: Code of Practice) and to work together to promote the students' wellbeing and improve the quality of special educational provision (Section 25 of the Children and Families Act 2014).